TheJacksonLaboratory/FunDataR/2_uni_bivariate/2_univariate.md

 In addition to making inferences about numeric data, we are often interested in making inferences about **categorical data**.
-In the simplest setup, every member of a population is assigned to one category from a set of mutually exclusive categories and we are interested in a question such as the **proportion of the population in each category**.
+In the simplest setup, every member of a population is assigned to one category from a set of mutually exclusive categories, and we are interested in questions pertaining to **proportion of the population in each category**, for example.
 The most common and easily understood scenario is when a population is split between two categories.
-For instance, we might be interested in the proportion of the population that bears a particular genetic allele (`carrier` vs `non-carrier`) or is infected with a virus (`infected` vs `not infected`), or has a sufficient titer of neutralizing antibodies against a virus (`immune` vs `not-immune`).
+For instance, we might be interested in the proportion of the population that bears a particular genetic allele (`carrier` vs `non-carrier`), or is infected with a virus (`infected` vs `not infected`), or has a sufficient titer of neutralizing antibodies against a virus (`immune` vs `not-immune`).

 A nice 'toy' example is determining if a coin is 'fair'.
-When **flipping coins**, each flip can be assigned to one of two mutually exclusive categories: heads or tails (ignoring for the moment the possibility of a coin landing to rest on its edge).
+When **flipping coins**, each flip can be assigned to one of two mutually exclusive categories: heads or tails (ignoring for the moment the possibility of a coin landing on its edge).
 We expect a fair coin to have an equal probability of landing on a head or a tail with each flip.
 That is, the probability of getting heads on any one flip should be 0.5.
 This can be restated in the frequentist manner as the expectation that if we started flipping the coin